 Some chains go even further, and allow travelers to book rooms on Twitter.
-Loews Hotels was the first to do so in 2013 — while I haven’t tried it myself, reviews of the service have been mixed.
+Loews Hotels was the first to do so in 2013, but while I haven’t tried it myself, reviews of the service have been mixed.
 Some have complained that is not as useful as it may seem at first sight, but it’s refreshing to see upscale hotels trying out new things either way.

 Voice Your Frustrations

 Another perk of being able to contact hotels or, especially, airlines directly is to let them know you had a bad experience with them.
-Lost luggage, faulty in-flight entertainment, cancelled flights — whatever your gripe is, you have a direct line to air your frustrations, and a better chance of a positive outcome.
+Lost luggage, faulty in-flight entertainment, canceled flights — whatever your gripe is, you have a direct line to air your frustrations and a better chance of a positive outcome.

-Lost luggage is not the only time taking your anger to Twitter may yield results.
-My brother-in-law tweeted to American Airlines when his in-flight entertainment didn’t work, and got a healthy number of miles as compensation.
+Lost luggage isn’t the only time taking your anger to Twitter may yield results.
+My brother-in-law tweeted at American Airlines when his in-flight entertainment didn’t work, and got a healthy number of miles as compensation.